utopia-rise/godot-kotlin-jvm/docs/src/doc/information/contribution/guidelines.md

 - If the issue does not yet exist, open one and describe as best as you can, what your idea/what the bug is you want to tackle.
 The provided templates are a good starting point.

 ## Code
-- **CodeStyle:**
+### Code style
 We enforce the code style to match the official Kotlin [coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
 Read there on how to set those up for your IDE.
 We will enforce this later on through CI and linting.

-- **Branching:**
+### Branching
 We do branching like described in `git-flow`.